alibaba/MNNKit/doc/HandGestureDetection.md

 ```java
 public static void createInstanceAsync (Context context, HandCreateConfig createConfig, InstanceCreatedListener<HandGestureDetector> listener)
 ```
-> The detector will do Hand detection and HandGesture detection at the same time.
+> The detector will do hand detection and hand gesture detection at the same time.
+Hand detection includes detecting and tracking the hand.
 The detection is to find the location of the hand and tracking is to relocate its location after the hand has moved.
-Under video mode the inference is detected by default every 20 frames instead of frame-by-frame and the rest of the frames are only used for tracking.
-Under image mode each call will trigger the inferencing process and suitale for image detection process.
+In the video detecting mode, the inference is run (by default) every 20 frames instead of frame-by-frame and the rest of the frames are only used for tracking.
+In the image detecting mode, each frame will trigger the inference process and it is suitable for image detection scenarios.

 #### 2.1 Perform Inference on Data Byte Array